In the office, Adam was telling Nathan about the curries he'd eaten over the weekend:

 A rabbit ran across the road in front of me in exactly the same place as it had the day before.

-My van door broke but I mended it with some red elastic bands.
+My van door broke and I mended it with some red elastic bands.